fatemarahimi04/inl-mning_hamburgare/Reflektioner/Fatema engineer diary.md

 I encountered errors that said 'no module found' even though I had the module installed.
 I realized that my computer or the VS Code environment itself might need to be restarted.

 I had trouble opening the webpage because I got an address to go to, but I realized that it’s not possible to open both webpages with the same address.
 So, I changed the Flask port for the kitchen view to 5001 to get a new address.

+I created a new file named burger_test.py and test_kitchenview.py there I'll write my codes.

+I used unittest and Flask's test client to sent request to my endpoints and controlled that it anwsered correctly.

+ I checked if the application returned the correct  HTTP status codes.

+My test did'n work because it returned "no module named flask", I checked burger_test.py file which URL is used in the test for the POST request.
+It should match the URL in the application that handles orders.